Traveling to the UK:

 A traveler who plans to visit “amber” list countries will have to quarantine for 10 days.
 You have to take a pre-departure test and get a PCR test on day 2 or 8 of their isolation.
 They will qualify for the Release scheme Amber destinations qualify for a test-to-release scheme, which means holidaymakers can take a PCR test after five days of “quarantine“.
 If they receive a negative result, they will get a permit to go out into the community.

 Travelers from England who choose to visit “red” list destinations require to check in to one of the UK’s quarantine hotels and must follow the same testing regulations as for those arriving from “amber” destinations.

-Currently, under strict restriction, the UK has much more to explore once the pandemic is over.
-Are you planning to visit the UK or a UK resident aiming to visit other countries? you should strictly follow the rules as mentioned above for your safety and the others.
+Currently, under strict restrictions, the UK has much more to explore once the pandemic is over.
+Are you planning to visit the UK or a UK resident aiming to visit other countries? you should strictly follow the rules as mentioned above for your safety and that of others.